darrenks/nibbles/docs/tutorial_minutiae.md

 ## Infinity

 There is no concept of infinity yet, but it would be nice if there was.
 TODO create it.
+For now some things use the value of 2^128 in place of infinity.

 ## Quine newline suppression.